kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/government/Alcohol_Problems/Session4-PDF.txt
 ```

 This command is finding all files in the sub-sub directory Alcohol_Problems that conatins Session.
-This is a useful command because it shows that I can go through multiple directories at once, as I went through technical to get to government and went through government to get to Alcohol_Problems.
+This is a useful command because it shows that I can go through multiple sub-directories at once, as I went through technical to get to government and went through government to get to Alcohol_Problems.

 ---
 **2) find ./[directory name] -type f -size [size amount]**